haileytapia/portfolio/domo/slope-chart.md

 Mar 13, 2023 ∙ [Original document](https://domo-support.domo.com/s/article/000005154?language=en_US)
 {: .fs-5 : .fw-300 }

 Slope charts visualize data from a given time period based on the period's start and end points.
-By simplifying the data into lines, this chart type allows you to focus on relevant information rather than the clutter of intermediate data points.
+By simplifying data into lines, you can use this chart type to focus on relevant information rather than the clutter of intermediate data points.

 The following image shows a typical slope chart: